JmpsWork/popfile-maker/docs.md

 * ``tank_strength_mult`` - The multiplier to individual tank strength when making a wavespawn with them.
 * ``tank_strength_bias`` - Decreases tank hp by this inverted percentage amount depending on the number of subwaves.
 Numbers closer to 1 decrease it more.
 Negative numbers increase tank hp.
 * ``tank_speeds``- The possible speeds a tank can have, each with their own weighted chance.
+* ``tank_hp_max`` - The maximum possible hp a tank can have in a mission.
+It will never exceed this value, regardless of speed.
 * ``wavespawn_regular_weight`` - When making a subwave, this is the weight that a regular wavespawn (with only one bot type) will be chosen.
 * ``wavespawn_random_weight`` - When making a subwave, this is the weight that RandomChoice will be chosen as the spawner.
 * ``wavespawn_squad_weight`` - When making a subwave, this is the weight that Squad will be chosen as the spawner.